NebEnje98/HTML-CSS/README.md

-# htmlAndCSS
-Repository for HTML and CSS practice.
+This repository is used for personal practice and getting familiar with HTML and CSS languages.
+Exercises and lessons are divided in folders and in each folder corresponding tasks can be found.